Writing Test (Take 10 minutes to finish this writing)

 When I was eighteen years old, I moved to the Gold Coast to go to university.
 The Gold Coast is famous for its surf beaches and I had been on a few holidays there in the past.
 I had never tried surfing though.
 I thought it would be easy, but I was wrong.
 The first time I tried surfing, I went by myself and the waves were huge!
 I got thrown around by the waves and actually got a bit scared.
 I then knew that I had to treat the ocean with respect.
 Sometimes overconfidence can be dangerous.

-For questions 1–3, read the text below and decide which answer (A, B, C or D) best fits each gap.
+PART 1 For questions 1–4, read the text below and decide which answer (A, B, C or D) best fits each gap.

-There is an example at the beginning (0).
+There is an example at the beginning (Example 1).

 Answer: A. prospect